History of Thalassery

-Thalassery was a trade hub where Chinese, Arab, and Jewish traders had considerable influence in the spice market before that the Greeks and Romans was in the trade.
+Thalassery was a trade hub where Chinese, Arab, and Jewish traders had considerable influence in the spice market; before that the Greeks and Romans were in the trade.
 It was the European invasion that brought significant change as they enforced the trade with their military.

 Arrival of the Europeans

-Francisco de Almeida the first Portuguese Viceroy to India, established military barracks in Cannanore (~30 km north of Thalassery) in 1505.
+Francisco de Almeida, the first Portuguese viceroy to India, established military barracks in Cannanore (~30 km north of Thalassery) in 1505.
 The Netherlands followed the Portuguese after the Dutch army defeated the Portuguese in Cochin in 1663.
 The French East India Company established military units in Thalassery in 1721 and later moved to Mahé (~5 km south of Thalassery).

 Anglo-Mysore Wars

 In 1766, Hyder Ali and his forces were welcomed to North Malabar by the Ali Raja of Arakkal kingdom in Cannanore.
-The Mysorean army, guided by Ali Raja and his brother, seized the palace of the Raja of Kolathiri in Chirakkal, causing the raja and his family to seek refuge in the English trading station at Tellichery.
+The Mysorean army, guided by Ali Raja and his brother, seized the palace of the Raja of Kolathiri in Chirakkal, causing the Raja and his family to seek refuge in the English trading station at Tellichery.

 The Seven Years' War between British and French had repercussions for the area.
 The prince regent attacked Thalassery on Hyder's order to protect the French forces in Mahé from the British.
 British forces in Tellicherry attacked Mahé and forced the French to evacuate in 1779.
 This prompted the Zamorin and Kottayam Raja to ally with the British and they recaptured most of the territories that had been lost to Hyder.
 Later, due to an attack by the prince regent in Tellicherry, the British left Mahé.

 In December 1773, the British from Thalassery stormed Arakkal Palace, which had resisted, disarming Tipu's Cannanore garrison.
 They forced Arakkal Beevi into a peace treaty.
 By the 1774 Treaty of Mangalore concluding the Second Anglo-Mysore War, the English gave up their claims and declared the kingdoms in Kerala to be allies of Mysore.

 The British exploited Hyder's death and Tipu's 1781 retirement to Mysore for his coronation.
-Tipu returned in 1789 and captured south Malabar but he was not able to win Thalassery and North Malabar due to the English presence.
+Tipu returned in 1789 and captured south Malabar, but he was not able to win Thalassery and North Malabar due to the English presence.

-The spice trade
+The Spice Trade

 The British established a trading post and built a factory at Tellicherry in 1694, having gained permission from Vadakkalankur, the prince regent of the Raja of Kolatunad.
 They had already been trading on the Malabar coast for much of that century, buying pepper from Moplah merchants, and had established a similar post at Travancore ten years earlier.